 Conductor Deployment Patterns

-The 128T conductor is the centralized orchestration platform within a 128T Authority, and maintains many persistent connections to each router and its constituent nodes.
-This document discusses the various options for deploying the 128T conductor, discussing the relative strengths and drawbacks of each.
+The SSR conductor is the centralized orchestration platform within a SSR Authority, and maintains many persistent connections to each router and its constituent nodes.
+This document discusses the various options for deploying the SSR conductor, discussing the relative strengths and drawbacks of each.

 All of the design patterns contained within this document are supported configurations; however, certain designs are discouraged due to their complexity, the number of limitations it imposes on your network design, the functional caveats it imposes, etc. These will be explicitly noted within each section accordingly.